PatrickLeal/projeto_baldursgate_vendor_sales/english_README.md

 [↑](#tópicos)

-## Researching outside my expertise/domain
+## Researching outside my expertise-domain
 To generate random encounters, I needed to research **the animal behavior of the three animals** I chose to inspire the appearances of the monsters I decided to use, which were:

 | monsters | animals/source |